-A Princeton professor discovers the sad “half-life” her Irish family were condemned to live due to a pregnancy scandal, a spurned girlfriend and dark secrets that came spilling out
+A Princeton professor discovered the sad “half-life” her Irish family were condemned to live due to a pregnancy scandal, a spurned girlfriend, and dark secrets that came spilling out

-Clair Wills, a Professor of English at Princeton University, who has close ties to Ireland, has revealed haunting secrets about her Irish family in the latest "New York Review of Books."
+Clair Wills, a Professor of English at Princeton University who has close ties to Ireland, revealed the haunting secrets she learned about her Irish family in the "New York Review of Books."

-Wills writes how the stillborn birth of her own child in 1996 led her to embark on a journey of discovery of dark Irish secrets surrounding her family in Ireland, where her mother came from.
+Wills writes how the stillborn birth of her own son in 1996 spurred her into researching her own Irish ancestry, which led to to the discovery of dark family secrets.

-The pregnant girl Lily was shunned by Jackie’s mother not so much because she got pregnant, but she had a withered arm, was from a poorer farm and was not worthy of marrying Jackie.
+The pregnant girl Lily was shunned by Jackie’s mother not so much because she got pregnant, but because had a withered arm and was from a poorer farm, making her not worthy of marrying Jackie.
 Her decision set off historical consequences that last to the present day.

 “Lily went into a home to have her baby; Jackie went to work in England, and he never came home again.
 The farm he was to inherit was destined instead for the second son, Stephen, who came back from Dublin to take over running it.”

-Wills writes that “I felt outrage over my grandmother’s behavior.
+Wills writes: “I felt outrage over my grandmother’s behavior.
 To destroy three lives (Lily’s, and the baby’s, but also Jackie’s) for the sake of some false—indeed wicked—ideals of morality, propriety, and respectability, some bogus notion of genetic inheritance: I could not accept it.”

 With all the relatives gone, Wills decided to track down Lilly's baby, her second cousin Mary.
-She learned that Lilly had her baby in Bessborough Mother and Baby Home, in Cork, and that later, when Mary was perhaps four years old, she moved to the Convent of Mercy, in Clonakilty, County Cork.
+She learned that Lilly had her baby in Bessborough Mother and Baby Home in Cork and that later, when Mary was perhaps four years old, she moved to the Convent of Mercy, in Clonakilty, also in Cork.